rx-angular/rx-angular/libs/cdk/render-strategies/docs/concurrent-strategies.md

 ```

 > **⚠ Notice:**
-> This priority fits well for things that should happen but has lower priority.
-For any non-urgent background process `idle` is the best fit.
+> This priority fits well for low priority background processes that are not affecting user interactions.